azams/BurpAI/README.md

 3. Click **"Add"**, select `Python`, and load the downloaded `.py` file.

 ### **2. BApp Store (Coming Soon)**
-Once approved, you will be able to install it directly from Burp Suite’s **BApp Store**.
+~~Once approved, you will be able to install it directly from Burp Suite’s **BApp Store**.~~ Not approved.
+They asked me to recode all using MontoyaAI.

 ---